My parents are my biggest role models

 Building my sources of passive Income

-1. Stocks – A stock is a share in the ownership of a company.
+1. Dividend Stocks – A stock is a share in the ownership of a company.
 Historically annual return on stock market is 7-8%.
-Investing in individual dividend growth stocks is my number one source of passive income.
+Investing in individual dividend growth stocks is one of primary source of passive income.

 My goal is continuing to build and increase my holdings on my individual dividend growth stocks so that I can live off by its dividend income without touching the principal.

 2. Index Funds – An index fund is a type of mutual fund with a portfolio created to match or track components of a market index, such as Standard and Poor’s 500 index (S&P 500).
-I invested in with mutual funds for my kids’ education.
+I started investing with mutual funds for my kids’ education but eventually I am now focused in common individual stocks.

 4. High Interest Savings Account (HISA) – I set aside an emergency fund with online banks that earns better interests compared to any of brick and mortar big banks.